 (Car Warranty) available today.
 All are designed to protect buyers against the costs of sudden and unforeseen failure of a specified list of components on your vehicle.
 The covered components may vary according to the age and mileage of the vehicle, ranging from policies that provide wide protection on newer motors or used vehicles that are only a few years old, through to more limited covers for much older or higher mileage vehicles (50 000 miles or 60 000 miles is a fairly common benchmark here).

 It is very important that you are offered the correct policy for the vehicle you are buying.
-Therefore you should really understand the level of you cover need for the particular model of vehicle you are buying to ensure that you actually do buy cover for the parts that are prone to failure.
+Therefore you should really understand the level of cover you need for the particular model of vehicle you are buying to ensure that you actually do buy the cover for the parts that are prone to failure.
 Generally, with a used car warranty the more extensive the level of cover i.e. protection includes a big range of components, the more you should expect to pay.

 You should generally pay less for a policy with a restricted list of parts covered.
 Find out what the weaknesses are for the model of vehicle you are buying and get a policy to protect yourself armed with this knowledge.

 More About Extending A Car Warranty

 When buying a new Vauxhall car you will automatically be given a manufacturer’s warranty.
 The Manufacturer’s warranty can be valid for a period of between one and three years.
 Now there is a point which can often cause confusion so here is our chance to clarify for you.
 Under a standard manufacturers warranty, you are free to get your car serviced at any service station/garage in the UK and still benefit from the manufacturer’s new car warranty, providing the service is carried out to the car manufacturer’s recommendations and you have informed the policy provider who you will be using.
 A used car dealership could also offer a warranty which extends a two-year warranty to three years for you.